Fort George Island: The Timucuans

 During the early historical period Fort George Island was the location of the village of Alicamani, a major village of the Timucua chiefdom known as the Saturiwa.
 Timucua influence is noted by the presence of middens, large mounds consisting of massive quantities of shells and discarded food byproducts.
 On Fort George Island, the shells were primarily oysters.

 Quantities of the shells were burned and mixed to form tabby concrete, a durable building material used in the Kingsley slave quarters and in the foundations of other buildings on the island.

 Mission of San Juan del Puerto

 Because the native villages were so large, Spaniards chose a nearby site for a mission to assist in Christianizing the natives.
 The Mission of San Juan del Puerto was started in the later sixteenth century and dominated the area until 1702, when it was destroyed by the English.
 The mission's location was near the Ribault Club, where there is a historical marker.

-The Franciscan monk Francisco Pareja lived at San Juan del Puerto for years, and compiled there his books on the Timucua language, published in Mexico.
+The Franciscan friar Francisco Pareja lived at San Juan del Puerto for years, and compiled there his books on the Timucua language, published in Mexico.